‘King Arthur: Legend Of The Sword’ After-Credits Scene: Is There A Spoiler Hidden At The Very End?

 Does King Arthur: Legend of the Sword have an after-credits scene that will keep moviegoers in their seats until the very end?

-For moviegoers who don’t know about the concept of the after-credits scene — or never bothered to stay all the way until the end of a movie to see one — it’s a short scene tucked at the very end of a movie, after all the credits have stopped rolling.
+For moviegoers who don’t know about the concept of the after-credits scene or never bothered to stay all the way until the end of a movie to see one, it’s a short scene tucked at the very end of a movie, after all the credits have stopped rolling.
 Usually this scene serves to offer a final bit of comedy, wrap up a loose plot line, or introduce a new character or plot element in the case of a movie series.

 With some rumblings that King Arthur could turn into a series, there is plenty of interest in whether there’s a scene after the credits that could give a preview.